 Ease of Assembly

 The Tire Hold was quite easy to assemble.
 Upon unboxing the rack, the process looks a little daunting.
-Within the main box, there is the main mast and five smaller boxes.
+Within the main box, there is the main support arm and five smaller boxes.
 Four of those boxes hold the components that form the two trays.
 The fifth contains some hardware.

 Luckily, Inno did a great job labeling the boxes.
 The components of the trays are very easy to identify.
 Assembling the trays is simple, and each tray is secured by a mounting plate and five Allen screws.
 Simple as that.
 Actually installing the rack into your hitch is simple.
 After the first installation, the order of operations is quite clear.

-The Tire Hold comes with a security cable.
+The Tire Hold comes with a cable lock.
 The cable can be fed through the bikes and locked to the knob that tightens the rack's expander wedge.
-In other words, the lock that secures the system to your vehicle also doubles as the lock that secures the included cable.
+The lock that secures the system to your vehicle also doubles as the lock that secures the included cable.

 This system works fine.
-It is a little clunky to get down on your knees or hunch over to use the lock on the expander knob, but it works.
-It is better than not having a security feature, but this could be improved.
+It is a little cumbersome to get down on your knees or hunch over to use the lock on the expander knob, but it works.
+It is better than not having a lock, but we feel it could be improved.
 While we appreciated the addition of the cable for its theft deterrence, we would probably add a beefier aftermarket lock to the equation for additional peace of mind.

 Durability is one area we are concerned about.
 It should be clear that we used this rack for about three weeks and loaded it about 100 times.
 We did not experience any significant wear or deterioration through this time period.

-We are slightly concerned about the longevity of the Inno rack.
+That said, we are slightly concerned about the longevity of the Inno rack.
 Upon a visual examination of the rack, it isn't constructed with the beefiest pivots or linkages and doesn't feel particularly robust.
-Where the arms connect to the main trays, the linkage is made of thin aluminum pieces.
-We would really have liked to see something meatier that would inspire more confidence in this unit's longevity.
-These parts will see a lot of movement, road salt, and bouncing around, why not beef them up?
+Where the arms connect to the main trays, the hinges are made of thin aluminum pieces.
+We would really have liked to see something beefier that would inspire more confidence in this unit's durability.

 Like most hitch mount platform racks, the Tire Hold isn't exactly cheap.
 That said, it is a functional rack that does certain things exceptionally well.
 If you are lugging around fat bikes and electric bikes, this rack can be a great value as not every rack can handle that load.
-We feel this rack is a decent value for the right buyer, we just hope it stands up to the test of time.
+We feel this rack is a decent value for the right buyer, assuming it stands up to the test of time.